scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 I regret most part of doing this.
 But there is a good thing.
 I discovered a good milkshake shop near their office.
 The milk shake that I had there was so awesome and I made it a habbit to drop by that shop whenever I was nearby. haha, sweet!

 [Rejected]

+## Schneider Electric

+Felt very similar to IBM type interview.
+Both of these were optimized for filtering out from a large number of people.

+First round was written MCQ or fill in the blanks style questions.
+Forgot exactly.
+But I had noted down that I got 23 out of 30 in that. haha!

+Two rounds with engineers.

+One round was about discussion regarding previous work experience.

+Another round, I was asked a puzzle SQL question - couldn't answer it.

+[Rejected]

+Preparation and a little luck of getting asked what you know in play here!